 In the Midwest side of the United States in the Great Lakes region is where Ohio is located.
-Not only it is famous because it has been the home of eight US presidents, it is also known as a place with picturesque scenery, amusement parks, important museums and world-class cosmopolitan cities.
-Due to its network of tourism attractions, traveling to Ohio definitely renders a good time and hard-to-forget experience.
+Not only it is famous because it has been the home of eight US presidents, but it is also known as a place with picturesque scenery, amusement parks, important museums, and world-class cosmopolitan cities.
+Due to its network of tourism attractions, traveling to Ohio renders a good time and hard-to-forget experience.
 If you are planning a trip, check out the best places to visit in May in the USA.

-Hocking Hills State Park is popular to nature lovers and outdoor enthusiasts, where its special features include the hot spot of Old Man’s Cave, Ash Cave, Rock House, Cantwell Cliffs, and Cedar Falls.
+Hocking Hills State Park is popular with nature lovers and outdoor enthusiasts, where its special features include the hot spot of Old Man’s Cave, Ash Cave, Rock House, Cantwell Cliffs, and Cedar Falls.
 When it comes to showcasing the wide array of indoor and outdoor plants of Ohio, Franklin Park Conservatory and Botanical Garden has got it all.

 The highlight of this attraction is the Palm House which gives sanctuary to all kinds of palm trees grown around the globe.
 Another important feature of the botanical garden is The Conservatory, a glass greenhouse featuring a wide range of species that have changing displays and seasonal exhibits.
 Cuyahoga Valley National Park, the biggest park of the state and one of the most-visited parks in the National Park System, is certainly worth seeing.

-The undeniable beauty of the Ohio beaches is definitely worth witnessing, and the best way to experience them is through the North Coast Beaches in the southern shore of the Lake Eerie.
+The undeniable beauty of the Ohio beaches is worth witnessing, and the best way to experience them is through the North Coast Beaches in the southern shore of Lake Eerie.
 Its network of public beaches bring delight to water lovers, and the most in-demand among all the beaches is the Headlands Beach State Park, the biggest natural sand beach of the state.
-If there are kids in tow, the Warren County will surely grant them a fantastic experience, as this region of Ohio boasts of family-oriented attractions in the likes of The King Island, The Beach Waterpark and Ozone Zipline Adventure.
+If there are kids in tow, Warren County will surely grant them a fantastic experience, as this region of Ohio boasts of family-oriented attractions in the likes of The King Island, The Beach Waterpark, and Ozone Zipline Adventure.
 Because of the numerous facilities that grant fun and excitement to all family members, Warren County is best known as “Ohio’s Largest Playground.”

-Ohio is known to be the “roller coaster capital of the world” for a valid reason—this state plays host to a number of fascinating amusement parks that cater to thrill-seekers and adventure lovers.
+Ohio is known to be the “roller coaster capital of the world” for a valid reason—this state plays host to several fascinating amusement parks that cater to thrill-seekers and adventure lovers.
 Cincinnati has about 4 theme and amusement parks, while Cleveland has about three.
 Cedar Point is no doubt one of the most famous among the amusement parks in Ohio, where the rides range from extreme ones to the less-intense kind.

-Because Ohio has a vast land area, intensive planning of what-t- see and what-to-do during the course of the trip must be observed.
+Because Ohio has a vast land area, intensive planning of what-t- see and what-to-do during the trip must be observed.
 To not miss out on what Ohio best offers, it is best to take note of the state’s top attractions and let these fascinating places be the gateway to a holiday that is hard to forget.